sematext/docs/docs/monitoring/tag-support.md

 ### Container Tags

-Below are container related tags that are sent as part of metrics in container environment.
+Below are container related tags that are sent as part of metrics in the container environment.

 | Tag Name  | Description  | Related reserved tags
 |:--|:--|:--